How To Write Amazing Copy That Sells, Like Mad Men's Don Draper

 I was dumbstruck.
 There I was moping over a pint in the sunny beer garden when my partner of 20 years offered to put everything on the line for me.
 Sell the house?
 Are you sure?

-I did a few interviews confident that my extensive experience would see me through but for some reason I didn't quite have it.
+I did a few interviews confident that my extensive experience would see me through but for some reason, I didn't quite have it.
 Was I too old?
 Were there genuinely better candidates than me?

 I applied for a job doing the digital marketing for a hotel about 5 minutes drive away.
-The agency didn't even consider me for interview.
+The agency didn't even consider me for an interview.

 I Asked Them Why I Wasn't Considered For A Job I Could Do With My Eyes Closed

-I would be reporting to someone 25 years younger than me and they didn't think it would work.
+I would be reporting to someone 25 years younger than me, and they didn't think it would work.

 In November I started enquiring about factory work.
 No factory experience?
 No chance.

 The agencies weren't prepared to consider me for factory work.
-The reason given was that I wouldn't be capable of standing on my feet for long periods of time and or I'd get bored. £7 per hour was out of my grasp.
+The reason given was that I wouldn't be capable of standing on my feet for extended periods of time and or I'd get bored. £7 per hour was out of my grasp.

 It was one of the lowest points of my life.
 A highly skilled digital marketer couldn't get a job because he had too much experience and couldn't get a factory job because he didn't have any.
 All the time the mortgage payments were starting to be missed.

-After my first twelve hour shift I came home with blistered hands and feet.
+After my first twelve hour shift, I came home with blistered hands and feet.
 Shattered I went to bed.
-I remember sitting in the canteen at 3am and glancing around at all the Polish and Ghanian workers.
+I remember sitting in the canteen at 3 am and glancing around at all the Polish and Ghanian workers.

 They're not taking our jobs.
 They are just doing the jobs we Brits are not prepared to do.

 After the third 12 hour shift I was a walking zombie.
 Trying to blog wasn't even a consideration.
 All I did was sleep to catch up with what I had lost.
-12 hour shifts are no fun.
+12-hour shifts are no fun.